 What happens when lithium-ion batteries are overcharged?

-Overcharging is the process of continuing charging even when the battery is fully charged.
 When the lithium-ion battery is overcharged, the electrolyte oxidizes.
 This generates many gases such as carbon dioxide, carbon monoxide, and methane.
 Carbon dioxide at the cathode increases battery temperature.

-What is the memory effect?
-Is lithium-ion battery prone to this effect?
+Is lithium-ion battery prone to memory effect?

 In which temperature range should you operate Li-ion batteries?